dapi-co/DapiConnect-Android/README.md

 	override fun onCreate() {
         super.onCreate()

-	val dapiConfigurations = DapiConfigurations(
+	 DapiConfigurations dapiConfigurations = new DapiConfigurations(
-            appKey, //Your app key
+                appKey,
                 baseUrl,
-            environment, //DapiEnvironment.SANDBOX or DapiEnvironment.PRODUCTION
+                DapiEnvironment.SANDBOX,
-            supportedCountriesCodes, //List of supported countries, fill up the countries you want to support using two-letter country codes (ISO 3166-1 alpha-2) clientUserID, //OPTIONAL. your user ID, used to destinguish between different users on the same device isExperimental, //OPTIONAL. for showing experimental banks.
+                supportedCountries //List of supported countries, fill up the countries you want to support using two-letter country codes (ISO 3166-1 alpha-2)
-            theme, //OPTIONAL.
-DapiTheme.GENERAL or DapiTheme.ELEGANT or DapiTheme.ELECTRIC
+        );

+        dapiConfigurations.setClientUserID("CLIENT_USER_ID"); //your user ID, used to destinguish between different users on the same device dapiConfigurations.setExperimental(false); //for showing experimental banks.
+        dapiConfigurations.setColorScheme(ColorScheme.GENERAL);
-            extraHeaders, //OPTIONAL.
-Headers to add to all requests extraParams, //OPTIONAL.
-Params to add to all requests extraBody, //OPTIONAL.
-Body to add to all requests dapiEndPoints, //OPTIONAL.
-DapiEndpoints settings object for different endpoints autoTruncate //OPTIONAl. to auto truncate beneficiary and transfer info )
+        dapiConfigurations.setExtraBody(extraBody); //Body to add to all requests dapiConfigurations.setExtraHeaders(extraHeaders); //Headers to add to all requests dapiConfigurations.setExtraParams(extraParams); //Params to add to all requests dapiConfigurations.setEndPoints(dapiEndpoints);
+        dapiConfigurations.setAutoTruncate(false); //to auto truncate beneficiary and transfer info

 	val dapiClient = DapiClient(this, dapiConfigurations)
 	val dapiClient2 = ...